Working with Film Companies

 *Evidence you've got landowner consent.

 Your request for permission to use a drone won't be successful if we think it risks promoting the public use of drones in the National Park or adversely affects Dartmoor's protected qualities.
+It is an offence to use drones on the commons of Dartmoor.

 Charges